Code-Institute-Submissions/OriHillairetdev-Milestone-project-2_AugResub/README.md

 ## Introduction - Project Purpose

-For project two i chose the travel website project where i was tasked with creating a project that utilised Google maps i settled on a site that would allow users to find locations throughout towns and citys in South Africa while also being able to view images taken from major holliday locations in the country.
+For project two i chose the travel website project where i was tasked with creating a project that utilised Google maps i settled on a site that would allow users to find locations throughout towns and citys in South Africa
 ## UX

 ### Goals